KSDisbo Supported

 • Client ledger required per matter

-• Overdraft notification to Kansas Supreme Court Disciplinary Office
+• Overdraft notification to the Office of the Disciplinary Administrator

 • IOLTA accounts at Kansas-approved financial institutions